Building your application

 The difference between API routes and UI routes is in what you should export from the file.
 UI routes export a default Solid component, while API Routes do not.
 Rather, they export functions that are named after the HTTP method that they handle.

-Writing an API Route
+Writing an API route

 To write an API route, you can create a file in a directory.
 While you can name this directory anything, it is common to name it api to indicate that the routes in this directory are for handling API requests: